-If you have a business in the Netherlands and employ no more than 250 workers (e.g. an SME), you may in some cases be eligible for a guarantee for part of a loan.
-That will enable you to borrow more than would otherwise be possible based on your collateral.
+If you have a business in the Netherlands and employ no more than 250 workers (you have an SME), you may be eligible for a guarantee for part of a loan through the SME credit guarantee scheme (BMKB).
+The Ministry of Economic Affairs and Climate Policy stands as guarantor.
+This will enable you to borrow more than would otherwise be possible based on your collateral.

 When do you qualify?

-- Your business has favourable future prospects.
+- Your business has up to 250 FTE employees.

 How to apply?

 Entrepreneurs do not apply for the SME Credit Guarantee themselves.
 They simply apply for a loan from one of the participating banks or other funders (in Dutch), which in turn submits an application for the SME credit guarantee from the Netherlands Enterprise Agency (RVO).
 A special webportal (partly in Dutch, only accessible to approved funders) is available for funders with all relevant information.